Eco Termales Hot Springs in La Fortuna Costa Rica: Guide for First Timers

 When visiting Ecotermales hot springs there are a few important things to bring with you.

-I love to carry my purifying reusable water bottle with me throughout my travels to reduce single-use plastic consumption.
+I love to carry my purifying reusable water bottle with me throughout my travels to reduce single-use plastic consumption and absolutely loved having it along my Costa Rica itinerary.

 Travel Insurance for La Fortuna